 I chose my counselling profession when I was 13 years old at a time in my life where I felt the loneliest.
 It wasn’t until my early 30’s that I began my career in the helping industry.
 I have always had a passion for empowering people and facilitating change.
 In my work as a therapist I like to say that I am creative, intuitive and passionate and provide a space that allows people to discover themselves.
 I tend to use a variety of techniques and tools that assist the counselling practice, such as art therapy, play therapy, bibliotherapy and the use of creative cards and psychodrama.

-I like the idea of empowering individuals to tap into a deeper level of awareness allowing change to occur at conscious level.
+I like the idea of empowering individuals to tap into a deeper level of awareness allowing change to occur at a conscious level.
 I have found in my career to date that many people feel disempowered as a result of life experiences, unhealthy relationships and the pressures of life itself.
 I believe in empowering people by evoking inner awareness, memories, feelings and images using meditation, breathing, visualisation, symbolic work and body sensations that bring them one step closer to realising themselves.
 When one realises themselves, they are a witness to their true potential.

-I studied a Diploma of Counselling and worked in private practice for 3 years with individuals and couples.
+I studied a Diploma of Counselling and worked in private practice with individuals and couples.
 I then moved into the Women’s Health Sector employed as a generalist counsellor and group facilitator.
 I worked with a variety of issues ranging from trauma, domestic violence, grief, family issues, relationship issues, stress, impacted identity and mental health disorders.

 In 1998, I was introduced to meditation by my husband who studied Yoga in India in the late 1970’s.
 In 2005 meditation became a topic of interest.
 I started meditating regularly and researching meditation, spirituality, the soul’s journey and the after life.
 In 2007, I started teaching meditation to women; this experience was such a blessing.
 Teaching meditation has been an incredible journey.
 The most incredible experience of all is being involved and part of a women’s group that I facilitate weekly.
 These women are so inspiring and I truly love our journey together.
 In 2011, I produced my first meditation CD “The Valley of Silence” and in 2014, I produced another 4 meditation CD’s focused on spiritual awareness and awakening (to find out more go to the products page).
 My purpose is to create spiritual awareness for self discovery.